FraserThompson/dunedinsound.com/src/content/page/info/index.md

 dunedinsound.com is completely non-commercial, no sponsors, no ads, no money.
 The intent is to support the music community and not take anything from it.
 The current cost of hosting everything is around **\$10** a month.

-I'm not affiliated with any venue or band so consider my recordings bootlegs.
-All works are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a> meaning you can do whatever you want as long as you mention dunedinsound.com and you're not making loads of money off of it.
+All works are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a> meaning you can do whatever you want as long as you mention dunedinsound.com and you're not making loads of money off of it (contact fraser@dunedinsound.com if you want to use it commercially).

+I'm not affiliated with any venue or band so consider my audio recordings bootlegs.

 ## Why not just put stuff on Facebook like everyone else?